cs465p-group4/life-calendar/README.md

 |Sean Humm|Logan Peticolas|James Ressler|

 # Contributing
-To contribute to this project, clone the repo and create a new branch for the feature or bug you intend to work on.
+To contribute to this project, fork the repo, clone your fork, and create a new branch for the feature or bug you intend to work on.
 For more information, see our [coding style requirements](./CONTRIBUTING.md).

 ## Branch naming conventions:
 ### Format